Anna Hruby

-Anna Hruby (born 1960) is an Australian actress and voice over artist band TV commercial advertiser, who has appeared in many Australian television series and theatre productions.
-She is the daughter of late actress, entertainer and television personality Joy Hruby.
+Anna Hruby (born October 1960) is an Australian actress and voice over artist band TV commercial advertiser, who has appeared in many Australian films, television series and theatre productions.
+She is the daughter of late actress, entertainer and television personality Joy Hruby and Czech jazz pianist Zdenek Hruby.

 Career

-Hruby's first recurring role was in the TV miniseries Seven Little Australians.
+Hruby's first recurring role as a child actor was in the TV miniseries Seven Little Australians.
 She featured in the TV serial The Young Doctors as Sandy Pearce, girlfriend of Roger Gordon in from 1977 to 1978.
 Hruby then achieved recognition for her role in Prisoner as Paddy Lawson.

 She has also appeared in TV series such as Sons and Daughters as Tracy Kingsford, A Country Practice, All Saints, Cop Shop and mini-series such as The Harp in the South and Poor Man's Orange.
 She was a regular cast member on Home and Away, playing Judith Ackroyd and Fireflies, playing Rebekah Sharp.